C Kkompany: Plot

 A show called "Sarkar ya C Kkompany" is aired on Zee TV, with Akshay as the anchor.
 In the show, people call in with their problems, and the viewers see if C Kkompany helps or the Sarkar (government).
 The trio initially decides to stop their extortion calls since they feel they might get caught, but after realising that people who come for help have problems way worse than theirs, they decide to help them out of sympathy.
-However, the leader of D Company tries his best to discover the identity of the C Kkompany.
+However, Dattu Bhai tries his best to discover the identity of the C Kkompany.
 He finds out that C Kkompany will be extorting 1 million from Joshi's son and goes to the meeting point (a carnival) to kill the C Kkompany members.
 He catches the trio, but is impressed and lets them go, while finally agreeing to let Priya marry Akshay.

 In the end, Akshay marries Priya, with Dattu Bhai happily watching.
 Mr. Joshi gets his son's 1 crore Rs., and claims he got a lottery to hide the fact that he was C Kkompany and that he extorted the money.
 Lambodar starts his own business, and a person has to be at least 6 feet tall to work there.
 The three live happily ever after, and the movie ends.

 The tale of C KKcompany continues, and it is found that now Sadashiv Pradhan is making the calls on C KKcompany behalf, unknown to Lambodhar, Joshi, and Akshay.
 Lambodhar, Joshi, and Akshay explain this to Dattubhai when questioned.